-Output Entry An expression defining a conclusion cell in a decision table as a list in decreasing priority order.
+Output Entry An expression defining a conclusion cell in a decision table decision rules: under this policy all matches will be returned as a list in decreasing priority order.
 Output priorities are specified in an ordered list of values.

 (i.e. the intersection of a decision rule and an output clause).